edodoo/multiplicationPrinciple/_sources/Multiplication.rst

 choose for President.
 Thus, we can still apply the MP to solve this problem, finding that there are :math:`5\times 4 = 20` ways to choose a best friend and a person to ostracize.

 The code below solves provides this problem.
-Note that the "minus item1" ensures that we will not pick the same person as President who is already Captain.
+Note that the "j!=i" ensures that we will not pick the same person as President who is already Captain.

-.. countingsheet:: CodeSampleMP9
+.. activecode:: CodeSampleMP9
-  :ncols: 2
-  :col1: Rocket,Groot,Gamora,Drax,Peter
-  :col2: =col1 minus item1
+  :coach:
+  :caption: Code that gives possible choices of Captain and President from five friends.

+  Friends = ['Rocket','Groot','Drax','Gamora','Peter']
+  total = 0

+  for i in Friends:
+      for j in Friends:
+          if j !=i:
+             print(i,j)
+             total = total+1
+  print(total)